 - Submit your UW Graduate School Application

-- Within 48 hours of submitting your UW Graduate School Application, you will then be able to submit your supplemental information directly to the School of Art at the URL provided in the UW Graduate School Application website.
+- After submitting your UW Graduate School Application, you will then be able to submit your supplemental information to the School of Art following these directions.

 AFTER YOU APPLY